pliu/k8splayground/apps/argo-cd/README.md

 Under the hood, Argo CD uses Helm (Argo CD supports both Helm 2 and Helm 3, but K8sPlayground uses Helm 3) to deploy applications.
 It uses the apiVersion of a chart's Chart.yaml to determine which version of Helm to use (v1 signals for Argo CD to use Helm 2 while v2 signals it to use Helm 3).

-Applications are essentially wrappers around Helm charts that provide extra information such as where the chart should be retrieved from (e.g. which Git repository, which revision, and at what path), which cluster and namespace should it be deployed in, and whether Argo CD should automatically sync it.
+Applications are essentially wrappers around Helm charts that provide extra information such as where the chart should be retrieved from (e.g., which Git repository, which revision, and at what path), which cluster and namespace should it be deployed in, and whether Argo CD should automatically sync it.
 It is the rendered chart that is specified by an Application that serves as the desired state that Argo CD attempts to converge to.

 By default, Argo CD polls the Git repositories specified by the Applications it manages every 3 minutes for changes, refreshing the respective applications if any changes are detected.
 Argo CD can also be configured to receive webhook requests from these repositories to notify it of changes (K8sPlayground does not have this feature enabled as it requires a stable URL to which to send the webhook requests).